mtoensing/simpletoc/readme.txt

 = 5.0.25 =
 * Housekeeping: Updated documentation and dependencies.

-= 5.0.22 =
-* Feature: You can set the minium level of the TOC manually.
-* Feature: Automatic WordPress repository deployment with GitHub actions.

 = 5.0.21 =
 * Feature: SimpleTOC updates itself after the post is saved.

 = 5.0.17 =
 * Feature: Support for custom Anchor IDs in headings.
 Thank you Matthias Altmann!

-= 5.0.11 =
-* Feature: Support for GeneratePress headings.

 = 5.0.9 =
 * Works with WordPress 6.0
 * Support for paginated posts.

-= 5.0.8 =

-* Feature: Added "simpletoc-title" and "simpletoc-list" CSS classes.
-This might break existing custom CSS styles that have not been applied with Gutenberg.
-* Feature: Toggle list indent.
-* Feature: Better "group" support.
-Put SimpleTOC in a group and style it with Gutenberg.
-See FAQ for details.
-* Feature: Native block support for wide and full width.
-* Feature: Added block.json and refactoring with coding standards for Gutenberg blocks.

-= 4.5 =
-* Feature: Add the CSS class "smooth-scroll" to the links.
-This enables smooth scrolling in themes like GeneratePress.

-= 4.4.9 =
-* Feature: Support for headlines in reusable blocks.

-= 4.4.8 =
-* Feature: Added option to toggle absolute URLs.

-= 4.4.7 =
-* Feature: Added option to replace ul tag with ol tag.
-This will add decimal numbers to each heading in the TOC.

 = 4.3 =
-* Feature: Support for non-latin headlines.
-SimpleTOC now uses a character block list rather than an allow list.
 * Feature: Add the CSS class "simpletoc-hidden" to the heading block to remove it from the Table of Contents.

-= 4.1.1 =
-* Feature: Experimental support for Arabic Text.

 = 3.9 =
 * Added Brazilian Portuguese translations to the translations.
 Thanks Ralden Souza!

-= 3.5 =
-* Added support for Rank Math plugin.

 == Installation ==